 I love inspiring quotes.
-At times I’ll come across a quote that rings so true to me and is exactly the sentiment I had thought of but not quite been able to express.
-This quote by garden author C Z Guest says it all, and in similar vein to columnist and landscape designer Ann Raver when she says
+At times I’ll come across a quote that rings so true to me, and is exactly the sentiment I had thought of but not quite been able to express.
+This quote by garden author C Z Guest says it all, and in a similar vein to columnist and landscape designer Ann Raver when she says

 “the garden, especially in the summer, comes in and out of the mind like a love affair.
 The knowledge that something’s waiting for me when I get home.”

 This aspect of having a garden is so unexpected and fascinating.
-I find again that in 1894, Celia Thaxter who wrote, ‘An Island Garden’ at that time, speaks the same truth.
+I find that in 1894, Celia Thaxter who wrote, ‘An Island Garden’ at that time, speaks the same truth.

 “As I work among my flowers, I find myself talking to them, reasoning and remonstrating with them, and adoring them as if they were human beings.
 Much laughter I provoke among my friends by so doing, but that is of no consequence.
 We are on such good terms, my flowers and I.”

 And like when one’s child is sick, a problem arises in the garden everything must stop so you can focus on the solution.
 The only thing is, at the moment, we can’t do much about it sadly.
-Rain is what is needed but It does not look like that’s going to happen for some time.
+Rain is what is needed, but It does not look like that’s going to happen for some time.

 “ I am hoping for better times.
 That’s how you know us hapless gardeners ………..by our dirty fingernails and our absurd, unquenchable optimism about next year.”

-This year has been devastating for many people who have lost homes in the extensive fires in NSW and Qld.
-The drought and long periods of little or no rainfall has made life extremely difficult for thousands of Australians directly or indirectly through water shortages in towns and farms resulting in poor quality crops.
-Severe water restrictions in some country towns means people cannot keep their gardens alive.
+This year has been devastating for many people who have lost homes in NSW and Qld’s extensive fires.
+The drought and long periods of little or no rainfall have made life extremely difficult for thousands of Australians directly or indirectly through water shortages in towns and farms, resulting in poor quality crops.
+Severe water restrictions in some country towns mean people cannot keep their gardens alive.
 It has been a rough year in the rural community.
-The air is dry and the landscape barren except for those who can irrigate or who can water from underground bores.
+The air is dry and the landscape barren except for those who can irrigate or water from underground bores.
 I feel fortunate that the drought has not damaged my garden badly because I have access to water.
 Despite the anticipation and work put into the garden, it is not at all as expected.
 I have a few perfect blooms, and the designed colour scheme has not manifested itself quite how I envisioned.
 However, I try not to be disappointed by focusing instead on keeping the roses alive through the rest of the dry spell and higher temperatures ahead.
 I remain optimistic and will continue to work with nature in balancing the garden’s environment and provide, water, nutrients, care and attention.
 Next year will be better.

 “Nurturing, decisive, interfering, cajoling, gardeners are eternal optimists who trust the ways of nature and believe passionately in the idea of improvement.”